CodeYourFuture/slack-identify-trainees/README.md

-# Custom Slack App for the Identify Trainees tender (Work In Progress)
+# Custom Slack App for the Identify Trainees tender

 ## What is this?
 A lot of Slack users don't set certain custom profile fields which show whether they are a trainee or used to be a trainee.